LeannAlexandra/skipAd/README.md

 By LeAnn Alexandra, 2024

 ## Some Proof Pictures for showing template match result along with click position:
+This section takes the proof images that have been template matched and calculated, this is the fast way, if you choose not to use the OCR.
+The results are pretty much consistent and gets better with some binary threshold values.

 Proof Image: ![proof](images/proof.png)
 Proof Image: ![proof](images/proof2.png)
 Proof Image: ![proof](images/proof3.png)